Sai-VSA/Love-Letters/README.md

 - As a user, I want to see and play cards from my hand.
 - As a user, I want to activate and respond to card effects.
 - As a user, I want to see the discard pile.
+- As a user, I want to be able to add cards from hand to the discard pile.
 - As a user, I want to see the amount of cards left in deck.